arc-archive/web-sdk/README.md

 #### `error` event

 Dispatched when the request failed.
 If applicable the target of the event has `response` property which is a `Response` object as defined in Fetch API.
 If the property is not set then the request was never constructed due to error (usually it means that one or more request parameters are invalid).

-## Status of this document

-This document is work in progress.
-It will most probably change as well as WebSDK and `<web-sdk_*>` APIs.
-Any comments are welcome.
-Please, create issue report if you want start a discussion about the proposal.

 ## To be discussed